opentripplanner/OpenTripPlanner/docs/DevelopersGuide.md

      */
 ```

-*Note: There is still a lot of code following other style conventions.
-We are reformatting as we write new code and refactor.*
+*Note: There is still a lot of code following other style conventions, but please adhere to consistent style when you
+ write new code, and help clean up and reformat code as you refactor.*

+## Continuous Integration

+The OpenTripPlanner project has a [continuous integration (CI) server](http://ci.opentripplanner.org).
+Any time a change
+is pushed to the main OpenTripPlanner repository on GitHub, this server will compile and test the new code, providing
+feedback on the stability of the build.
+It is also configured to run a battery of speed tests so that we can track
+improvements due to optimizations and spot drops in performance as an unintended consequence of changes.